 Sponsor and status

-This resolution was introduced on April 29, 1980, in a previous session of Congress, but was not enacted.
+This resolution was introduced on April 29, 1980, in a previous session of Congress, but it did not receive a vote.

 Senator for New Hampshire